oorestisime/oioannou/app/content/blog/cyprus-self-employed-vs-tld-2025.md

 Yes, but only if you are _not_ Cyprus-domiciled.
 This guide assumes you are.

 **“Is the 15 % CIT / 5 % SDC reform certain?”**
 Not yet.
 The bill is still in committee.
-I’ll publish a follow-up as soon as it passes.
+I’ll publish a follow-up discussing it.

 ### Bottom line for 2025

-- **Profit < €40 k** → stay self-employed.
+- **Profit < €45 k** → stay self-employed.
-- **Profit €40 k – €80 k** → run your own spreadsheet; savings may not justify admin.
+- **Profit €45 k – €80 k** → run your own spreadsheet; savings may not justify admin.
 - **Profit > €80 k** → a one-person Ltd saves five-figure sums net, even before any 2026 reform.

 _Last verified **20 May 2025**.
 Use this guide for orientation only — crunch your own numbers or talk to a licensed adviser._